 What molecule am I?

-Chlorophyll is the green pigment in plants, algae, and cyanobacteria that is essential for photosynthesis.
+Chlorophyll1 is the green pigment in plants, algae, and cyanobacteria that is essential for photosynthesis.
 Its central structure is an aromatic porphyrin or chlorin (reduced porphyrin) ring system with a sequestered magnesium atom.
 A fifth ring is fused to the porphyrin.

-Chlorophyll is not a single molecule: There are at least six varieties that have various side groups on the rings.
-In most chlorophylls, one of the groups is a long phytyl ester chain.
+Chlorophyll is not a single molecule: There are six main varieties that have various side groups on their rings.
+In most chlorophylls, one of the substituents is a 20–carbon atom phytyl ester chain.
+Chlorophyll a, shown here, is called the “universal” chlorophyll because it is present in all photosynthetic organisms.

 Chlorophyll hazard information

-GHS classification*: not a hazardous substance or mixture
+| Not a hazardous substance or mixture |

 *Globally Harmonized System of Classification and Labeling of Chemicals.